 CHART survey presenters, from left: Victor Fernandez, TDn2K’s executive director of insights and knowledge, and John Isbell, director of training for Logan’s Roadhouse.

+Restaurant and other hospitality companies are shifting training functions from the operations divisions and increasingly incorporating e-learning into their development programs, new research indicates.
 Those were among early results of a new “Trends in Hospitality Training Study,” conducted by the Council of Hotel & Restaurant Trainers, or CHART, and TDn2K, parent to analytics companies People Report and Black Box Intelligence.
 The findings were released July 29 during ...

 It’s free but we need to know a little about you to continually improve our content.

 Registering allows you to unlock a portion of our premium online content.
 You can access more in-depth stories and analysis, as well as news not found on any other website or any other media outlet.
 You also get free eNewsletters, blogs, real-time polls, archives and more.

 Attention Print Subscribers: While you have already been granted free access to NRN we ask that you register now.
 We promise it will only take a few minutes!

 Questions about your account or how to access content?